Wy'east Counseling Program...

 - Counselors from Next Door Inc. are available to students primarily on substance abuse issues.

 The school counselor may refer parents and students to these resources when appropriate.
-If parents or students wish to request these services, appointments can be arranged through Ms. Hooper's office or through the school office.
+If parents or students wish to request these services, appointments can be arranged through Ms. Hooper and Ms. Harris' office, or through the school office.

 In addition, parenting classes are offered through Wy'east in association with Next Door Inc. Parents experiencing difficulties in their relationship with their children are encouraged to take advantage of the help this program can provide.